 Miss Edwards (Executive Headteacher) and Mrs Higginson (Head of School) alongside the Senior Leadership Team monitor the progress of all children and work closely with the SENCO and school staff to ensure that our provision meets the needs of all children.

 Providing an inclusive school environment can only be achieved when staff and parents/carers work collaboratively.
-Parents and carers will be kept informed of their child's progress at termly parent/carer evenings and a written annual report at the end of the year.

 6. How is the decision made about what type and how much support my child/young person will receive?